top of page

 Cultural Heritage At Its Best In March

-2024 in Manitoba will be a hub of activities and events that capture the hearts of locals and tourists alike.
-The province, known for its rich cultural heritage and natural beauty, will host a variety of events that will cater to diverse interests.
-March will bring such events as the Falcon Lake Winter Fish Off, the Royal Manitoba Winter Fair in Brandon, A Collective Celebration of Cole Porter musical celebration in Winnipeg, and other musical and theatrical events.
+The province, known for its rich cultural heritage and natural beauty, will host a variety of events in March that will cater to diverse interests.
+Enjoy events such as the Hope Gala in support of Ronald McDonald House Charities Manitoba where you’ll experience the enchantment of the night sky as you’re transported to a world filled with dazzling charm and sparkling lights.
+Or, you might enjoy the Love Local Manitoba Food Beer Wine Event.
 These, and others, will serve as a testament to Manitoba's dynamic spirit and its commitment to fostering community engagement and cultural exchange.

 New Brunswick